 EHR vs. EMR: The difference is in the definition

-The basic purpose of both electronic medical records and electronic health records are the same—documentation.
-But HealthIT Buzz, a blog by the Office of the National Coordinator for Health Information Technology (ONC) (an entity under the U.S. Department of Health and Human Services) defines them in a little more detail:
+The basic purpose of both electronic medical records software and electronic health records software are the same—documentation.
+But HealthIT Buzz, a blog by the Office of the National Coordinator for Health Information Technology (ONC), defines them in a little more detail.

-EMRs are a digitized versions of paperwork in a clinician’s office.
-They contain the medical and treatment history of patients at a practice.
+EMRs hold digitized versions of paperwork in a clinician’s office.
+They contain the treatment and medical history of your patients.

-However, transferring data out of the practice from EMRs is anything but easy; patient records have to be printed or mailed for consultations.
+However, transferring data from an EMR system is anything but easy; patient records have to be printed or mailed for consultations.

-EHRs offer more functions than EMRs as they focus on a patient’s total health.
+An EHR system offers more functions than EMRs as they focus on a patient’s total health.
 With an EHR, you’ll have access not only to the standard clinical data but a broader view of the care being provided.

 Based on these definitions, you may already be thinking EHRs are the clear choice for you.
 That might be the case, but don’t make that decision just yet.
 First, it’s worth doing a more in-depth comparison of the features offered in each system.

-Both EHRs and EMRs include functionality to support patient records, including fields for practitioners to input things like medical histories, diagnoses, medications, immunization dates, allergies, etc.
+Both EHRs and EMRs include functionality to support patient records, including fields for practitioners to input things such as medical history, diagnoses, medications, immunization dates, allergies, etc.

 For many practices, that might be plenty to support the specialty or services they offer.
-For others, having the additional features offered by EHRs is a necessity.
+For others, having the additional features offered by an EHR system is a necessity.

-In order for any practice to qualify for Medicare reimbursement, they must be using an interoperable EHR in order to be able to make health information immediately accessible to other authorized providers, even those at other practices or health organizations.
+In order for any practice to qualify for Medicare reimbursement, they must be using an interoperable EHR in order to make health information immediately accessible to other authorized providers, even those at another practice or health care organization.

 EHR vs. EMR: Which one works for you?

-Despite the clear difference in features between EHRs and EMRs, the terminology used to describe these two systems is still somewhat muddied.
+Despite the clear difference in features between EHRs and EMRs, the terminology used to describe these two systems is still somewhat muddled.

-The important thing when considering software for your own practices is to do due diligence and make absolutely sure you’re buying the kind of system that will meet your needs.
+The important thing when considering EHR or EMR software for your own practice is to do your due diligence and make absolutely sure you’re buying the kind of system that will meet your needs.
 Your best bet is to examine a system’s features and look for an ONC-ATCB certification to determine which type of system you’re looking at.

 As a provider, you’ll likely make your decision based on your information technology (IT) budget and the stage of your career.
-If you’re a new physician, you will almost certainly want to lay the IT foundation for participating in the future vision for healthcare interoperability, which means going with an EHR.
-They will likely be supported in this effort by their health system, especially if they accept Medicare.
+If you’re a new physician, you will almost certainly want to lay the IT foundation for participating in the future vision for health care integration, which means going with an EHR.
+You will likely be supported in this effort by your health system, especially if they accept Medicare.

-Meanwhile, a more mature physician who wants to “go paperless,” but is not an aggressive adopter of IT, and who has no need to meet MACRA requirements, may opt for a standalone EMR system and forgo the costs and challenges of integration.
+Meanwhile, if you’re a more established physician who wants to “go paperless,” but is not an aggressive adopter of IT and who has no need to meet MACRA requirements, you may opt for a standalone EMR system and forgo the costs and challenges of integration.

-In the end, these individual decisions underlie what is a progressive, and highly beneficial, adoption of health care technologies.
+In the end, whatever you choose, you’ll begin a progressive and highly beneficial adoption of health care technologies.